Ireland Family Bike Tour: Cycling Connemara With Kids

 We took the quieter northern back road back to our hotel, passing many other cyclists but not many vehicles.
 This highly scenic road follows the ocean most of the way and the views are excellent.
 The kids loved seeing all the donkeys along the way (including a baby!) and we liked the picturesque abandoned stone houses filled with flowers and plants growing up the walls.

-We appreciated having two nights in one location; when traveling with kids, the less packing and unpacking the better!
+Cycling tours in Ireland often result in staying in a new place every night, so we appreciated having two nights in one location.
+When traveling with kids, the less packing and unpacking the better!

-Day 3 Stats: There is no set route or itinerary for Day 3.
-The route we describe above was 12 miles / 19km long with 715 feet / 218m elevation gain.
+As it was a free day on our Ireland cycling tour, there was no set route or itinerary for Day 3.
+The route we describe above was 19 km (12 miles) long with 218 m (715 feet) elevation gain.
 We maintained our leisurely tourist pace on the bikes and the riding took us just under 2 hours.

-We took the early ferry back to the mainland, allowing us to take our time to Carna.
+We took the early ferry back to the mainland, allowing us to take our time to cycle to Carna.

-The first leg of this journey involves a short 1.2 mile / 2km stretch along a busy 2-lane highway.
-This isn’t the most enjoyable part of the day, but the drivers were safe and courteous and no one got too close for comfort.
+The first leg of this journey involves a short 2 km (1.2 mile) stretch along a busy 2-lane highway.
+This wasn’t the most enjoyable part of the day, but the drivers were safe and courteous and no one got too close for comfort.
 We felt comfortable in no time and were able to enjoy quick views of the rugged coastline.

 Before long we turned onto a desolate, single lane back-country road with hardly a car in sight.
 As with many backroads, the scenery really takes off here with rock-filled fields of flowing grass and large mountains looming off in the distance.